Hausdorff measures of sets in Exact Diophantine approximation: Introduction

 \subsection{Background}

-In this article, we compute the Hausdorff measure of ``exactly approximable" sets in a general framework.
-To set the scene for the abstract framework considered herein, we begin by introducing the set of $\psi$-well approximable numbers.
-Given a non-increasing function $\psi:\R\rightarrow \R^+,$ we define the set of $\psi$-well approximable numbers as
+In this article, we compute the Hausdorff measure of ``exactly approximable'' sets within a general framework.
+To set the scene for the abstract setup considered herein, we begin by recalling the classical set of $\psi$-well approximable numbers.
+Given a non-increasing function $\psi:\R^+\rightarrow \R^+,$ we define the set of $\psi$-well approximable numbers as

-The sets $W(\psi)$ are central to Diophantine approximation and their properties are well understood.
-Khintchine \cite{K24} showed that $W(\psi)$ is a Lebesgue null set if and only if $\sum\limits_{n=1}^{\infty}n\psi(n) < \infty.$ Subsequently, Jarn\'{\i}k \cite{J29} and independently Besicovitch \cite{B34} proved that for $\tau\ge 2$
+here and throughout, ``i.m.'' abbreviates ``infinitely many''.
+The sets $W(\psi)$ are the cornerstone of the Diophantine approximation, and their properties have been comprehensively studied.
+Khintchine \cite{K24} showed that $W(\psi)$ is a Lebesgue null set if and only if $\sum_{n=1}^{\infty}n\psi(n) < \infty.$ Jarn\'{\i}k \cite{J29} and independently Besicovitch \cite{B34} proved that for $\tau\ge 2,$

-here and hereafter $\hdim$ denotes the Hausdorff dimension.
-Furthermore, Jarn\'{\i}k \cite{J31} advanced the theory by establishing the `zero-infinity' law for the $s$-dimensional Hausdorff measure $\H^s( W(\psi))$ of the set $W(\psi)$.
+where $\hdim$ denotes the Hausdorff dimension.
+Furthermore, Jarn\'{\i}k \cite{J31} advanced the theory by proving that the Hausdorff $f$-measure $\H^f( W(\psi))$ obeys a `zero-infinity' law.